 Many hotels, lodges and public sites have private or all-gender bathrooms, but there may be occasions when the only option is to use a gendered bathroom.
 Same-sex couples can usually book a room with a double bed without being questioned, and LGBTQIA+ travelers can expect the same attitudes as hetero travelers when staying at one of the big, globally recognized hotel chains.
 There isn't an established queer scene in Kenya, but Nairobi, the capital city of Kenya, has a vibrant nightlife scene and there are more and more bars introducing queer-safe zones or rooms for the LGBTQIA+ community.
 This is a much safer option than going to a regular club or bar.

 We recommend you visit Equaldex and/or Smartraveller before you plan your Kenya trip for up-to-date advice and information about LGBTQI-related laws.

 Solo travel and room sharing

-If you are travelling solo on an Intrepid group tour, you will share accommodation with a traveller of the same gender as per your passport information.
+If you are traveling solo on an Intrepid group tour, you will share accommodation with a traveler of the same gender as per your passport information.
 If you don’t identify with the gender assigned on your passport, please let us know when you're booking your trip and we’ll arrange the rooming accordingly.
 There is also the option to book your own room on some tours if you don't wish to share a room.